I love looking at baby clothes. I could browse baby clothes all day.

 Putting aside the obvious blue is for boys/pink is for girls cliche that we’ve been trying to avoid, these onesies took the boy/girl dichotomy one step further.
 And sadly, it’s a step that I’ve seen taken more than once.

-The boys’ onesies suggests an action; a child who is doing something — working hard.
+The boys’ onesies suggest an action; a child who is doing something — working hard.
 Perhaps toward a career in engineering?

 C’mon people.
 Seriously?
 Have we learned nothing from Goldie Blox.?
 Have we learned nothing from hard-working women around the world who don’t have tea for two, and instead are paving the way for future women, forging their way through the workplace?